blynkkk/blynkkk.github.io/Widgets.md

 ### SuperChart
 SuperChart widget is used to vizualise live and historical data.
 You can use it for sensor data, for binary events logging and more.

-'To use SuperChart widget you need to push the data from the hardware within the desired interval by using timed event.
+To use SuperChart widget you need to push the data from the hardware within the desired interval by using timed event.
-LINK TO PUSH DATA EXAMPLE: http://examples.blynk.cc

->IMG showing all 4 types of datastreams
+[Here is](https://examples.blynk.cc/?board=ESP8266&shield=ESP8266%20WiFi&example=GettingStarted%2FPushData) basic example for data pushing.

 ####Available Interactions:
-- **Switch between time ranges and Live mode**</br>Tap time ranges at the bottom of the widget to change time ranges
+- **Switch between time ranges and Live mode**
+</br>Tap time ranges at the bottom of the widget to change time ranges

 - **Tap Legend Elements** to show or hide datastreams
 </br>
-> GIF

 - **Tap'n'hold to view timestamp and corresponding values**
 </br>
-> GIF

 - **Quick swipe from left to right to reveal previous data**
 </br>Then you can then scroll data back and forward within the given time range
-> GIF

 - **Full Screen Mode**</br>
 Press this button to open Full Screen view in landscape orientation.